-Graceland University offers a quality educational program at multiple locations using various course delivery methods to provide opportunities for many students.
-Students may take Graceland University courses at the following locations and online.
+Graceland University offers quality educational programs using various course delivery methods to provide opportunities for many students.
+Students may take Graceland University courses at two campuses and online.

 Lamoni Campus

 The home campus, located in Lamoni, Iowa, provides education for many full- and part-time residential students, who seek the Bachelor of Arts, Bachelor of Arts Honors, Bachelor of Science, or Bachelor of Science Honors degrees in 27 majors.
 Courses are available for non-degree seeking students interested in enrolling for personal enrichment.